READ TIME: 3mins

 It is a process to close their limited company with shareholder approval. (also named winding up a company).

 The company ceases business and employing individuals.
 The company no longer exists once removed (‘struck off’) from the companies register at Companies House.

 When you liquidate a company, the company assets are realised to pay the debts of the company.
 Once actioned, if any money is left?
 Then it is paid to shareholders.

-Any monies not distributed to the companies shareholders by the time the company is removed from the register will be the state’s property.
+Any monies not distributed to the company’s shareholders by the time the company is removed from the register will be the state’s property.

 If you wish to reclaim monies after that?
-Then you are required to restore dissolved company.
+You are therefore required to restore dissolved company.

 What Is Liquidation?